NEWS PROVIDED BY

 EC-Council is an ISO/IEC 17024 accredited organization with earned recognition from the DoD under Directive 8140/8570, in the U.K. by the NCSC and a variety of other authoritative bodies that influence the entire profession.
 Founded in 2001, EC-Council operates across 11 global offices in the USA, U.K., Malaysia, Singapore, India, and Indonesia.
 Its U.S. offices are in Albuquerque, NM, Phoenix, AZ and Tampa, FL.

 EC-Council’s sole purpose is to build and refine the cybersecurity profession.
 EC-Council helps individuals, organizations, educators, and governments address global workforce problems.
 Through the development of world-class cybersecurity education programs and their corresponding certifications, EC-Council provides cybersecurity services to some of the largest businesses around the globe.
 EC-Council is trusted by seven of the Fortune 10, 47 of the Fortune 100, the Department of Defense, global intelligence communities, NATO, and more than 2,000 of the best universities, colleges, and training companies.
-EC-Council programs have made their way to more than 140 countries and have set the bar in cybersecurity education.
+EC-Council programs have made their way to more than 140 countries and have set the bar in cybersecurity news education.

 Best known for the Certified Ethical Hacker program, EC-Council builds individual and team/organization cyber capabilities through the Certified Ethical Hacker Program and other programs including Certified Secure Computer User, Computer Hacking Forensic Investigator, Certified Security Analyst, Certified Network Defender, Certified SOC Analyst, Certified Threat Intelligence Analyst, Certified Incident Handler, as well as the Certified Chief Information Security Officer.